epquito/Movie-app-deployment/README.md

           push: true
           tags: ${{ env.DOCKER_USERNAME }}/movie:frontend
 ```
-## to execute this github actions you need to push to your remote repo
+## To execute this github actions you need to push to your remote repo
 ```bash
 git add .
 git commit -m "test1"